-Ecuador arrests 6 Colombians in slaying of presidential candidate as violence weighs on nation
+Ecuador holds 6 Colombians in slaying of presidential candidate as violence weighs on nation

-QUITO, Ecuador (AP) — Ecuador’s transformation into a major drug trafficking hub and the ensuing three-year surge of violence is weighing on the nation following the killing of a presidential candidate whose life’s work was to fight crime and corruption.
+QUITO, Ecuador (AP) — Ecuador will hold six Colombian men for at least a month as the country probes their involvement in the slaying of a presidential candidate whose life’s work was fighting crime and corruption, the national prosecutor’s office said Friday.

+Fernando Villavicencio ’s funeral was also being held for relatives Friday, along with a public ceremony in the capital convention center.

+The Colombian men were arrested Wednesday in connection with Villavicencio’s killing in the capital, Quito, earlier in the day.
+The men, whose nationalities were announced late Thursday, will be detained for at least 30 days in the investigation, but will almost certainly be held for months or years as the case plays out.

-Six Colombian men were arrested Thursday in connection with the fatal shooting of Fernando Villavicencio a day earlier in the capital, Quito.
-He was not a front-runner in the race, but his assassination in broad daylight less than two weeks before the special presidential election underscored the challenge Ecuador’s next leader will face in any attempt to curb gangs and cartels whose activities have claimed thousands of lives.
+Villavicencio was not a front-runner in the race, but his assassination in broad daylight less than two weeks before a special presidential election shocked the country and demonstrated how surging crime will challenge Ecuador’s next leader.
+Violence linked to gangs and cartels have claimed thousands of lives in the past few years.

-A report of the men’s arrest reviewed by The Associated Press showed the men were captured hiding in a house in Quito.
-Law enforcement officers, according to the report, seized four shotguns, a 5.56-mm rifle, ammunition and three grenades as well as a vehicle and one motorcycle.
+The suspects were captured hiding in a house in Quito, according to an arrest report reviewed by The Associated Press.
+Law enforcement officers seized four shotguns, a 5.56-mm rifle, ammunition and three grenades as well as a vehicle and one motorcycle, the report said.

 Ecuador’s Interior Minister Juan Zapata described the killing as a “political crime of a terrorist nature” aimed at sabotaging the Aug.
 20 election.

 The police report doesn’t say whether the Colombians are members of a criminal group.
-But Zapata, who confirmed the arrests of some foreigners without giving their nationalities, said the suspects were linked to organized crime.
+But Zapata said the suspects were linked to organized crime.

 Villavicencio, 59, had said he was threatened by affiliates of Mexico’s Sinaloa cartel, one of a slew of international organized crime groups that now operate in Ecuador.
 He said his campaign represented a threat to such groups.